 Beman Triangle Project http://beman-triangle.research.wesleyan.edu/

 Here at Wesleyan, on the triangle of land between Vine Street, Cross Street, and Knowles Avenue (known as the Beman Triangle), a community of African Americans began to build houses from the mid-nineteenth century on land owned by one of their community, Leveret Beman.
-Students have the opportunity to participate in excavations at the Beman Triangle during the school year in ARCP 325 (Middletown Materials) or in summer session through ARCP 373 (Field Methods in Archaeology).
-During the Summer Session program Wesleyan students will acquire training in the field methods of historical archaeology, through participating in excavations on the Beman Triangle site or working on materials analysis at the Cross Street Archaeology Laboratory.
-Students involved in the summer excavation project can also request to take a lab tutorial as a second credit.
+Students have the opportunity to participate in excavations at the Beman Triangle during the summer through an archaeological field school offered on-campus with Dr. Sarah Croucher.
+Wesleyan students will acquire training in the field methods of historical archaeology, through daily excavation at the Beman Triangle site and working on materials analysis at the Wesleyan Archaeology Laboratory.